mpvanderschelling/f3dasm_teach/README.md

 * `.obj` files to check if the exercises are done correctly
 * This `README.md` file

-> The solutions are not commited before the session and will be made public afterwards
+> The solutions of exercises are not released before the session and will be made public afterwards

 ## Getting started